thegands/portfolio-source/_posts/blog/2016-03-09-deploy-sinatra.md

 OpenShift also provides [valuable information about their Ruby application hosting service][17] that is sure to come in handy!

 ## Show Appreciation?
 Did this guide help you get your app up and running?
-Did it just leave you frustrated and confused?
-Leave a comment with your experience down below!
+Did it just leave you frustrated and confused? <a href="#comments">Leave a comment</a> with your experience down below!

 ## Other Posts About Ruby
 {: .t60 }